 Milk cooked peas.

 Summer is officially over.
 Well almost!
-When you live in Arizona you never feel as your summer ends.
+When you live in Arizona, you never feel like your summer ends.

-We have had a fantastic summer and this year we decided to take the summer off to enjoy some great travels and spend as much time with family as possible.
-With that said we also had a great time eating our way thru our vacation.
-No guilt eating, is the best!
+We have had a fantastic summer, and this year we decided to take the summer off to enjoy some great travels and spend as much time with family as possible.

-I will start with this new recipe, “Honey Roasted Chicken with Lemon and Garlic” that I have found in an old magazine long ago.
-I have modified to our taste and also due to the fact that we were not able to locate some ingredients.
-Isn’t that the fun of cooking after all?
-Creating, been adventurous with new flavors and most of all… have fun.
+I will start with this new recipe, “Honey Roasted Chicken with Lemon and Garlic,” that I found in an old magazine long ago.

-A great meal for the whole family that is easy, delicious and a bit different.
+An excellent meal for the whole family that is easy, delicious, and a bit different.